lixpaulian/dacq/README.md

 The library has been first developed on an ARM Cortex M7 platform from ST, but it does not depend on a specific microcontroller.

+## API Description
+TBD.

 ## Tests
 A test suite exercising most of the SDI-12 commands is included.
-You need an SDI-12 sensor to use the test; you might also need to adapt the test suite to the actual address of the sensor.
+You need an SDI-12 sensor to run the test; you might also need to adapt the test suite to the actual address of the sensor.

 This is work in progress.